 As it always happened over history, a pathway of symbiosis and mimesis among different civilizations occurs, albeit not linearly, within a common experience where people discover with curiosity the possible similarities between cultures and the same responsibilities before the world".

-Analysis by Janiki Cingoli, President of CIPMO - Italian Centre for Peace in the Middle East
+Analysis by Janiki Cingoli, former President of CIPMO - Italian Centre for the Peace in Middle East